cps-org/cps/schema.rst

-Specifies a list of `Linker Features`_ that must be enabled or disabled when compiling code that consumes the component.
+Specifies a list of `Linker Features`_ that must be enabled or disabled when linking code that consumes the component.

 :attribute:`Link-Flags`
 -----------------------